Metaswitch/clearwater-readthedocs/SIP Interface Specifications.md

 These are the RFCs which are relevant to Clearwater and not yet supported.

-### P-Asserted-Identity and P-Preferred-Identity headers ([RFC 3325](http://www.ietf.org/rfc/rfc3325.txt))

-*   Defines headers that allow a UE to select which identity it wants to use on a call-by-call basis.
-Ties in with authentication and the P-Associated-URIs header defined in [RFC 3455](http://www.ietf.org/rfc/rfc3455.txt) (see below).
-*   Not currently supported by Clearwater.

 ### SIP Instant Messaging ([RFC 3428](http://www.ietf.org/rfc/rfc3428.txt))

 *   Defines the use of the SIP MESSAGE method to implement an instant messaging service.
 *   Mandatory in proxy components according to [TS 24.229](http://www.3gpp.org/ftp/Specs/html-info/24229.htm).
 *   We've never tested MESSAGE handling in Clearwater - may require some bug fixes to get working.

-### P-Access-Network-Info, P-Associated-URI, P-Called-Party-ID, P-Charging-Function-Address, P-Charging-Vector and P-Visited-Network-ID headers ([RFC 3455](http://www.ietf.org/rfc/rfc3455.txt))

-*   Defines various private headers specifically for IMS.
-*   P-Access-Network-Info is added to incoming messages by the UE or the P-CSCF to provide information about the access network and possibly the UEs location within the network (for example cell).
-IMS specifications talk about various uses for this information, including routing emergency calls, an alternative to “phone-context” for interpreting dialled digits, determining the security scheme.
-Already supported by Clearwater.
-Should also be passed to app servers on 3rd party REGISTER requests, which Clearwater does not yet support.
-*   P-Associated-URI is returned by registrar to include the list of alternative user identities defined for the IMS subscription.
-*   P-Called-Party-ID is added to a SIP request by an IMS network to ensure the called UE knows which of the user identities within the IMS subscription was actually called.
-*   P-Charging-Function-Address and P-Charging-Vector headers are both related to billing, and not yet supported.
-*   P-Visited-Network-ID is used when roaming to identify the network the user has roamed to.
-The specs say it is a free-form string, and should be used to check that there is a roaming agreement in place.
-Clearwater supports receiving this head, but does not check its value.

 ### Registration Events ([RFC 3680](http://www.ietf.org/rfc/rfc3680.txt))